 Accrued unused vacation and sick cannot be used in the calculation of pension benefits.

-Below are the changes for current members:
+Below are the changes for employees who started with the City prior October 1, 2012:

-The annual maximum pension payment cannot exceed $100,000.
+The annual maximum pension payment is 100% of the final average salary, not to exceed the maximum allowable under section 401 of the IRS code.

 The maximum of 300 overtime hours can be used in the calculation of pension benefits annually.
 The first 300 hours in a fiscal year only.

 Accrued unused vacation and sick leave under the current policy through September 30, 2012 can be used in the calculation of pension benefits; those hours earned after September 30, 2012 cannot be used in the benefit calculations.